THAT CREATED A LEGACY

 Many styles of religiously inspired architecture can be seen at Saint Germain des Prés from Romanesque arches to Gothic elements in the Nave and Choir.

 Along with the arches, Saint Germain des Prés showcases 40 Romanesque capitals which sit on the top of numerous columns.
 These capitals are designed with beautiful decorations or important historical events, portraying aspects of the Old and New Testaments, plants and animals, and even monastic life.
 The capitals were sculpted in a time when many of the population could not read or write and were meant to educate patrons on religion through the images portrayed upon them.

-In 1014, the bell tower was built by Abbot Morard, making it the oldest in Paris (the tower just celebrated 1,000 years!).
+In 1014, the bell tower was built by Abbot Morard, making it the oldest in Paris.
+(The tower celebrated a few years ago its first 1,000 years!).
 The Nave was also constructed in the 11th century.
 It holds vast roman arches, a once wooden ceiling, and sizable windows which allow in torrents of light.